tobiasrausch/vc/README.md

 ### Discovery of chromothripsis in a cancer sample

-In this practical we will analyze germline and somatic structural variants (SVs) of a Chromothripsis sample from this [study](https://www.ncbi.nlm.nih.gov/pubmed/22265402).
-The anonomyzed data has been filtered for chr2 only to speed up all analyses hereafter.
-The alignment file of the tumor genome is called `tumor.bam` and the alignment file of the control genome is called `control.bam`.
+In this practical we will analyze germline and somatic structural variants (SVs) of a chromothripsis sample from a recent [cancer study](https://www.ncbi.nlm.nih.gov/pubmed/22265402).
+The anonymized data was filtered for chr2 to speed up all subsequent analysis.
+The tumor genome alignment file is named `tumor.bam` and the control genome alignment file is named `control.bam`.

-## Structural Variant Alignment QC
+### Structural variant alignment quality control

-Paired-end methods can be affected by a skewed insert size distribution, read-depth methods by non-uniform coverage and split-read methods suffer from high sequencing error rates that cause mis-mappings.
-Prior to any structural variant discovery you should therefore evaluate the quality of the data such as the percentage of mapped reads, singletons, duplicates, properly paired reads and the insert size & coverage distributions.
-[Picard](http://broadinstitute.github.io/picard/), [SAMtools](http://www.htslib.org), [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Alfred](https://github.com/tobiasrausch/alfred) compute some of these alignment statistics as shown below for the tumor sample.
+Before each discovery of structural variants, you should assess the quality of the data, as, for example, paired-end methods are hampered by skewed insert size distributions, read-depth methods by uneven coverage, and split-read methods by high sequencing error rates.
+Common quality criteria are e.g. the percentage of reads mapped, number of singletons and duplicates, number of properly paired reads and the shape of the insert size and coverage distributions.
+[Picard](http://broadinstitute.github.io/picard/), [SAMtools](http://www.htslib.org), [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Alfred](https://github.com/tobiasrausch/alfred) are commonly used quality control tools that compute some of these alignment statistics as shown below for the tumor sample.

 ```bash
 cd data/sv/